 Best Bluetooth speakers under $100 Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth speakers under $100 that you can buy in 2022.

 What's the best Bluetooth speaker under $100?
-It's a question we get asked a ton, so here's the definitive answer.
-Listed below are our favourite budget Bluetooth speakers for less than $100.
-Read on as we explain how to get more Bluetooth speaker for your Benjamin...
+It's a question we get asked a lot, so here's the definitive answer(s).
+Listed below are our favourite budget Bluetooth speakers, all under $100.
+Read on as we explain how to get more Bluetooth speaker for your honest bucks.

-The good news is there's no need to settle for less – $100 goes a long way these days.
-Bluetooth speaker technology has come on leaps and bounds in the last couple of years; the latest models are loaded with features and capable of blasting out room-filling sound despite pocket-sized proportions.
+The good news is there's no need to settle for less; $100 goes a long way these days.
+Bluetooth speaker tech has come on leaps and bounds in the last couple of years and the latest models are loaded with features and can blast out room-filling sound despite pocket-sized proportions.
 There are also plenty of water- and dustproof options for pool parties or vacations.

-You might even get additional features such as microphones, which allow you to use your Bluetooth speaker for mobile calls, or support for virtual assistants such as Amazon Alexa, Google Assistant and Siri.
+You can even get additional features such as microphones (which allow you to use your Bluetooth speaker for mobile calls) or support for virtual assistants such as Amazon Alexa, Google Assistant and Siri.
 And while all the speakers here feature Bluetooth connectivity, some have an aux input so you can plug in a good old analog cable and play music from any source.

 Without further ado, here are the best Bluetooth speakers for under $100.

 Ultimate Ears has made a splash with a string of high-quality waterproof Bluetooth speakers pitched at those on a budget.
-The Wonderboom 2 is the MVP – a small but mighty Bluetooth speaker with a great 13-hour battery life and impressive sound.
+The 2019-released Wonderboom 2 is slightly older now but still – a small but mighty Bluetooth speaker with a great 13-hour battery life and impressive sound.